-For girls and young women up to 24 years in the UK affected by self-harm.
+For women in the UK affected by self-harm.

 If you don’t know how to start talking, just text or email “hello”.